mayur-oci/OciLogExporter/README.md

      Allow dynamic-group dg_for_log_exporter to manage objects in compartment <CompartmentName> where any {request.permission='OBJECT_CREATE', request.permission='OBJECT_READ', request.permission='OBJECT_INSPECT'}
      ```
   2. Create compute-instance which is part of this dynamic group and deploy the code on the same.
-2. Make sure you have OCI CLI config files and private key file are on the host/compute-instance.
+* Make sure you have OCI CLI config files and private key file are on the host/compute-instance.
 You also need to give their local paths as input parameters when you submit jobs using [job submit api](#API-to-submit-job-for-log-export).

-### Automation scripts setting up the OciLogExporter on for OCI compute-instance
+### Helpful *Automation Scripts* setting up the OciLogExporter on for OCI compute-instance
+ The bash script [CreateOCIComputeInstance.sh](AutomationScripts/CreateOciComputeInstance.sh) uses OCI CLI to create OCI linux compute-instance and its required pre-requisite resource like VCN, subnets and internet gateway etc.
+ It is fully configurable.
+ After creation of compute-instance, you will have bash prompt open on the same compute-instance.
+ You can then run the next [SetupOciInstanceForLogExporter.sh](AutomationScripts/SetupOciInstanceForLogExporter.sh) bash script.
+This will setup the application on the compute-instance, listening on port 80.
+ Usage of these scripts is completely optional.